Orbit closures of unipotent flows for hyperbolic manifolds with Fuchsian ends: Structure of singular sets

-The following geometric property of a convex cocompact hyperbolic manifold of Fuchsian ends is one of its key features which is needed in the proof of our main theorems stated in the introduction.
+The following geometric property of a convex cocompact hyperbolic manifold with Fuchsian ends is one of its key features which is needed in the proof of our main theorems stated in the introduction.